Are you seeing the results from your inbound marketing?

 Content Marketing should be intentional, planned, engaging, and purposeful.
 It promotes who you are and why people should associate with your business.
 As you interact through quality and targeted content, you will build awareness, relationship, and trust.
 It is all about reputation management.
 If you want your business to really shine, go that one step further, develop great content.
 This will compel your customers to share your business with others.

 There are so many channels easily accessible; website, blog, video, seminars, Facebook, twitter, just to name a few.
 This has allowed each of us to become publishers.

 2.Participating in Social Media

-Social media is a great inbound marketing channel, because it allows you to reach your target market and open the door of communication between your practice and your patients.
+Social media is a great inbound marketing channel, because it allows you to reach your target market and open the door of communication between your business and your customers.
 Over the last year, we have noticed significant growth of every major social network, especially Facebook, YouTube, Instagram and Snapchat.
 With the rise of Vine, many businesses are now also using the platform to promote their own products/services instead of relying on traditional media like TV and radio ads.

-If you have, or intend on developing quality content for your practice then social media is fairly easy to set up and use.
+If you have, or intend on developing quality content for your business then social media is fairly easy to set up and use.
 Read our article titled ‘Social Media – Where to from here’ with tips you can implement to generate more leads through social media.

 3.Converting site traffic into leads